-About My Work: I’m a cook, writer and photographer.
+About My Work: I’m a writer, cook and photographer.
 After graduating from the University of Michigan, I was employed with Hill and Knowlton in Manhattan, and worked as a technical writer and photographer on international accounts.
 In the eighties, I returned to Ann Arbor to open a specialty food store, The Back Alley Gourmet.

 After 20 years of honing my skills as a business owner, cook, recipe writer, and cooking class instructor, I sold the store.
-It’s still thriving; a fine establishment, indeed.
-After the sale, I began my career as a food writer and photographer.
+It’s still thriving; a fine establishment, check it out if you’re passing through.
+After the sale, at last I was afforded to time to pursue my passion as a writer and photographer.
 I took on the challenge of writing a real time food blog for AnnArbor.com for 365 consecutive days, including weekends and holidays, as a way of disciplining myself to transfer exhaustive files of pulp recipes to digital.

 Each culinary musing, from the pantry to my mouth, includes a recipe and photographs.
 My by-line may be found every weekday on AnnArbor.com and MLive.com.
 I launched this site in November of 2011; welcome to dinnerFeed!